Turcotte Shooting Facility

 Our handgun range has 12 shooter positions and firing lines at 3, 7, 15, 25, 50, and 60 yards.
 Only one firing line can be active at any time.

 Our sporting clay range stretches a length of 1.3 miles through the woods.
 It is a newly constructed range with challenging shots throughout a woodland course.
 We use an electronic clay counting system that allows a single shooter to use the course when the time delay option is selected.
 There are twelve (12) shooting stations on the course.
 One complete round of sporting clays is 50 shots.
-We charge $.25 per clay; thus, if you throw only 50 clays/round, that round will cost you a total of $12.50.
-We have golf carts available for rent at $5.00 per day.
+We charge $.30 per clay.
+We have golf carts available for rent at $20 per day.

 Turcotte has two (2) Olympic style skeet ranges on the premises for shooters to hone their shooting abilities throughout the year.